 - Cardiac arrest.
 Rarely, palpitations can be caused by life-threatening arrhythmias and can cause your heart to stop beating effectively.

 - Stroke.
-If palpitations are due to atrial fibrillation, a condition in which the upper chambers of the heart quiver instead of beating properly, blood can pool and cause clots to form.
+If palpitations are due to a condition in which the upper chambers of the heart quiver instead of beating properly (atrial fibrillation), blood can pool and cause clots to form.
 If a clot breaks loose, it can block a brain artery, causing a stroke.

 - Heart failure.
 This can result if your heart is pumping ineffectively for a prolonged period due to an arrhythmia, such as atrial fibrillation.
 Sometimes, controlling the rate of an arrhythmia that's causing heart failure can improve your heart's function.

-If your doctor thinks you have heart palpitations, he or she will listen to your heart using a stethoscope.
-Your doctor may also look for signs of medical conditions that can cause heart palpitations, such as a swollen thyroid gland.
+For heart palpitations, your doctor will listen to your heart using a stethoscope.
+He or she is also likely to look for signs of medical conditions that can cause heart palpitations, such as a swollen thyroid gland.

 - Holter monitoring.
-A Holter monitor is a portable device that you wear to record a continuous ECG, usually for 24 to 72 hours.
+You wear this portable device to record a continuous ECG, usually for 24 to 72 hours, while you keep a diary of when you feel palpitations.
 Holter monitoring is used to detect heart palpitations that aren't found during a regular ECG exam.

 Event recording.
-If you don't have irregular heart rhythms while you wear a Holter monitor, your doctor may recommend an event recorder.
+If you don't have irregular heart rhythms while you wear a Holter monitor or if the events occur less than once weekly, your doctor might recommend an event recorder.

-You wear an event recorder as much as possible throughout the day, and push a button on a recording device you wear on your belt to record your heartbeat when you have symptoms.
-You may need to wear an event monitor for several weeks.
+You wear an event recorder as much as possible throughout the day and push a button on a recording device to indicate when you have symptoms.
+The device records your heartbeat so that your doctor can assess the heart rhythm when you have symptoms.
+You might wear an event recorder for several weeks.

 Echocardiogram.
 This noninvasive exam, which includes an ultrasound of your chest, shows detailed images of your heart's structure and function.